 Hargrave interview.
 This same point was made by Jackie Colbert, personal interview, 2 August 2017.

-David Chidester, Salvation and Suicide: An Interpretation of Jim Jones, the Peoples Temple, and Jonestown(Bloomington: Indiana University Press, 2003), 62.
+David Chidester, Salvation and Suicide: An Interpretation of Jim Jones, the Peoples Temple, and Jonestown(Bloomington: University of Indiana Press, 2003), 62.

 Q953 Transcript.

 Q1053-1 Transcript, prepared by Fielding M. McGehee III, The Jonestown Institute, http://jonestown.sdsu.edu/?page_id=27317, last modified 5 February 2018.

 Archie Ijames, “Faith That Moves Mountains,” and Sue Noxon, “Christ Jesus Through Jim Meets Every Need.”
 Both articles are in The Living Word 2, no. 1 (Summer 1973), Peoples Temple Ephemera and Publications, MS 4124, California Historical Society.

 “Pastor Jim Jones, the Most Unique Prophetic Healing Service You’ve Ever Witnessed!”
 Announcement for May healing service in Sacramento, California, Peoples Temple Records, MS 3800, California Historical Society.